ComposableFi/composable/docs/docs/technology/cvm/lowering-routing.md

 ### Lowering

-Ethereum too high price to execute above algorithm, so any chain sending to ethereum, but lower CVM program into exact Ethereum ABI.
+Ethereum too high price to execute above algorithm and Solana too constrained by heap/gas, so any chain sending to Ethereum/Solana must lower CVM program into exact Ethereum/Solana ABI.